 We are looking for emerging writers who have yet to publish collections of their own prose, either short fiction or nonfiction.
 The Iron Horse Prize seeks stories from and about places and people that are often overlooked and underrepresented in contemporary letters, but we have no preferences as to subjects or themes.
 Though entries may come from writers who have published individual essays or stories--including works collected in the submitted manuscript--we are far more interested in strong voices, diverse perspectives, and fresh takes on what it means to be human than on publishing credentials.

 The winner will be chosen by Katie Cortese, director of Texas Tech University Press, the fiction editor of Iron Horse Literary Review, an associate professor in the Creative Writing Program at Texas Tech University, and author of Make Way for Her and Other Stories.

 Entries must be either a collection of short fiction or essays.
 We are not accepting novels or memoirs, although we welcome story cycles, novellas with other stories, and linked essays.

-Entries must be at least 200 pages, with each story or essay starting on a new page.
+We prefer manuscripts between 150 to 200 pages in length, with each story or essay starting on a new page.

 Manuscripts must be typed, with one-inch margins and using a standard typeface like Times New Roman or Garamond, in 12-point font.